ayus-10/dash/README.md

 # About

-This is a single page application built using React(Vite) and Tailwind CSS.
+This is a landing page template created using React JS and Tailwind CSS.

 ![Demo Image](https://www.aayushupreti.com.np/assets/dash-2c01ca49.png)